SuperFeed/SuperFeed/README.md

 ### API

-The API is contained the `/functions` directory.
+The API is contained the `src/functions` directory.
 Each function has a folder with an `index.html` file that defines the endpoint, method, and handler.
-The `run-api.js` script runs the API for local development.
+The `src/functions/index.js` script runs the API for local development.
 The server is reloaded on changes with nodemon.
-The API can be started standalone with `npm run dev-api`.

 ### Server